A few words on|

 Storytelling has long been a passion of mine, be it through writing, painting, poetry, photography, music or filmmaking.
 Another passion of mine is symbol interpretation, which can also be expressed through many different avenues.
 Tarot, handwriting analysis, and dream interpretation are 3 facets that I've studied in earnest over the last fifteen years.
 I also enjoy analyzing themes and symbols in films.

 For more information on my background and interests as an artist and filmmaker, please check out my guest blog post at StepUp.io.
 If you'd like to receive updates about my current projects, please "like" my Facebook page and you can also follow me on Twitter and Instagram - links below as well!
+Also check out my latest project Land of the Haunted Dolls!
 Thanks for your interest!

 Susan Lien Whigham